weiping-playnext/Zenject/README.md

     Container.Bind<Texture>().WithId("Glass").FromResource("Some/Path/Glass");
     ```

-1. **FromScriptableObjectResource** - Create a new ScriptableObject class by cloning a previously created instance saved to the resources folder.
+1. **FromScriptableObjectResource** - Bind directly to the scriptable object instance at the given resource path.
+NOTE:  Changes to this value while inside unity editor will be saved persistently.
+If this is undesirable, use FromNewScriptableObjectResource.

     ```csharp
     public class Foo : ScriptableObject